Jamie Jones-Buchanan: Media

-A number of years ago, Jones-Buchanan began an interest in journalism and reporting on sport and Rugby League in general.
+Years ago, Jones-Buchanan began an interest in journalism, and reporting on sport and Rugby League in general.
 What began as a blog on the Rhinos official website soon became a monthly column in Rugby League magazine Rugby League World.
 From here Jones-Buchanan joined forces with childhood friend Alex Simmons on a new TV and radio project called Rugby AM.
-He joined the Rugby AM team in December 2013 and has been ever-present since, putting in an incredible amount of hard work in his spare time to help Rugby AM grow.
-When he is not playing or training, it is likely you will see JJB doing some form of work for Rugby AM.
+He joined the Rugby AM team in December 2013 and has been working to grow Rugby AM.
+He uses his spare time doing some form of work for Rugby AM.

 In 2016, Jones-Buchanan took on another new role, that of acting.
 Jones-Buchanan made his stage début in the Red Ladder Theatre Company production Leeds Lads.
 Fans had a chance to see Jamie in the play which ran between Friday 17 June 2016 and Saturday 25 June 2016 at the Carriageworks Theatre in Leeds.